nf-mach-1/appointment-application/README.md

 # appointment-application
-The application is a mini booking application where a user can be book a slot and that booking will be saved to a file.
-If the user tries to book the same slot of the same date, the slots time will change to red indicating that the slot has been taken.
+The application is operated by one person who is able to book and also see the people who have booked.
+It is a mini booking application, which allows a person to book and also let them see the bookings which have been made.
+The application saves bookings to a text file and the file is used to avoid double booking.
+The application loops through the file.
+If the selected date and slot is found in the text file, it then tells the user that the slot has been booked.
+This forces them to change the slot or date if the entire day was booked.
+The application is made up of 2 section booking and view booking.